Nazaire/nuxt-netlify-cms-backend-module/README.md

 # nuxt-netlify-cms-backend-module
-A nuxt.js module that implements a backend server for Netlify CMS
+A nuxt.js module that implements a backend server for Netlify CMS.

-This module runs file storage proxy server that Netlify CMS can use as a backend.
+This module runs a file storage proxy server that Netlify CMS can use as a backend.
 It installs [Netlify CMS Proxy Server](https://www.npmjs.com/package/netlify-cms-proxy-server) as server middleware so it can be easily installed as a nuxt module.

+**Not maintained.
+Use as you wish.**

 ### Install
 ```